 [5.
 Deleted by No. 10 of 1996 s.
 5.]

-6. Interpretation
+6. Terms used

 In this Act, subject to the context —

 Commissioner means the Commissioner of Main Roads appointed under this Act;

 control of access in relation to any road means that a section or part of that road is intended for use by prescribed traffic without avoidable hindrance, whether from traffic from an intersecting road or otherwise, and that such section or part of the road has been declared by proclamation to be subject to control of access and may be entered or departed from at specified places only;